sukhik/mood/posts/sixthpost.md

 Here we go, in time order:

 1. Work out, sit in your body, hit the mat, do the stretch, do the dead, listen in and listen to yourself sing to yourself.
-Make it the most beautiful part of your existence.
+Make it the most beautiful part of your day, your existence.

-2. Hit FYBR with that rates post, and the minimalism post, the paring back, the "not having shit is the new having shit" post.
+2. Hit FYBR with that rates post, with the minimalism post, the paring back, the "not having shit is the new having shit" post.
 You can do it!
+You love that, you love going through what you're going through.

-3. Reflect on nargis...you are doing it.
+3. Reflect on nargis.....apply nargis, do nargis code name nargis.

 4. Finish the dreaded ChainLink report.
 Don't cry.